Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Method

+Fig. \ref{fig:self_training} present the proposed teacher-student self-training strategy.
+The teacher model CREStereo\cite{Li2022crestereo} is trained on public stereo datasets to achieve high accuracy, and then used to inference omnidirectional depth pseudo-labels for real-world scenarios data, as shown in Fig. \ref{fig:pseudo_depth}.
+We also generate a synthetic dataset and mix it with the real-scene data to build the hybrid dataset.
+The student model Rt-OmniMVS is initially trained on the public OmniThings dataset \cite{Omnimvs}, and then trained on the hybrid dataset to enhance the accuracy and robustness for real applications.

-During training, to enhance the accuracy and generalization of the lightweight model, we employed data augmentation (DA) and model augmentation (MA) strategies.
-As shown in Figure \ref{fig:self_training}, for data augmentation, in addition to common techniques such as brightness and contrast adjustments, we introduced random noise and optical axis shift augmentation.
-The random noise method involves adding Gaussian or Poisson noise to the input images, while optical axis shift augmentation applies small-scale random affine transformations to the images, introducing slight geometric errors in multi-view images.
-This enhances the model's robustness to minor misalignments in camera calibration, which are inevitable in real-world camera systems.
-For model augmentation, we utilized techniques such as Dropout and stochastic depth.
-Dropout increases the model's capacity and mitigates overfitting by randomly deactivating neurons during training.
-Stochastic depth is applied to the residual network modules during the feature extraction stage.
-It randomly deactivates the forward path of certain residual blocks, leaving only the shortcut connections, thereby reducing overfitting and enhancing the generalization of proposed model.
+To improve the accuracy and generalization of the lightweight model, we employ \textbf{data augmentation (DA)} and \textbf{model augmentation (MA)} strategies during training.
+As shown in Fig. \ref{fig:self_training}, for data augmentation, in addition to common techniques such as brightness and contrast adjustments, we develop \textbf{random noise} and \textbf{optical axis shift} augmentations.
+The random noise method adds random Gaussian or Poisson noise to input images.
+The optical axis shift augmentation applies small-scale random affine transformations to the images, introducing geometric errors to overcome the misalignments in camera calibration.
+For model augmentation, we utilize techniques such as Dropout that randomly deactivates neurons and Stochastic Network Depth that randomly deactivates the forward path of residual blocks during training.
+The MA methods reduce overfitting and enhance the generalization of the model.
+In summary, the proposed self-training method leverages pseudo-labels generated by the teacher model to guide the training of a student model.
+The DA and MA methods effectively improve the capacity of the student model to achieve high accuracy and robustness on real scenes.